Here are some of the main things to consider with estate planning and IHT.

 You can give up to £3,000 per year to each person, tax-free.
 This is known as the annual exemption.
 You can also give small gifts of up to £250 per person, per year, tax-free.
 This is known as the small gift exemption.

-If you make gifts out of your regular income, provided that they don’t affect your standard of living, these gifts will be exempt from Inheritance Tax.
+If you make gifts out of your regular income, provided that they don’t affect your standard of living, these gifts will be exempt from IHT.
 For example, a regular gift could be financially supporting a child with living expenses while studying at university, or paying towards childcare of a young grandchild.

 Spousal transfers